Langlands Program, Trace Formulas, and their Geometrization: Geometrization of the orbital part of the trace formula

 Recall that the sheaf ${\mc K}_{d,\rho}$ is supported on the substack $\Hc_{d,\mu}$ of $\Hc$.
 Let ${\mc M}_{d,\mu}$ be the fiber product of $X^{(d)} \times \Bun_G$ and ${\mc H}_{d,\mu}$ with respect to the two morphisms to $X^{(d)} \times \Bun_G \times \Bun_G$.
 In other words, we replace $\Hc_d$ by $\Hc_{d,\mu}$ in the upper right corner of the diagram \eqref{Cartesian}.
 The sheaf $\Delta_{\Hc}^!({\mc K}_{d,\rho})$ is supported on ${\mc M}_{d,\mu} \subset {\mc M}_d$, and hence the vector space \eqref{geom orb side} is equal to

 In this section we show, following closely \cite{FN}, that the stack ${\mc M}_{d,\mu}$ has a different interpretation as a moduli stack of objects that are closely related to {\em Higgs bundles}.
 More precisely, we will have to define ``group-like'' versions of Higgs bundles (we call them ``$G$-pairs'').
 The moduli spaces of (stable) Higgs bundles has been introduced by Hitchin \cite{Hit1} (in characteristic $0$) and the corresponding stack (in characteristic $p$) has been used in \cite{Ngo:FL} in the proof of the fundamental lemma.
 In addition, there is an analogue ${\mc A}_{d,\mu}$ of the Hitchin base and a morphism $h_{d,\mu}: {\mc M}_{d,\mu} \to {\mc A}_{d,\mu}$ analogous to the Hitchin map.
 We hope that this Higgs bundle-like realization of ${\mc M}_{d,\mu}$ and the morphism $h_{d,\mu}$ can be used to derive the decompositions \eqref{Phi and Psi} and \eqref{sum2}.
+In the next few subsections we discuss this in more detail.